harry-rathor/zipkin/README.md

 Check out the [`zipkin-server`](/zipkin-server) documentation for configuration details, or [`docker-zipkin`](https://github.com/openzipkin/docker-zipkin) for how to use docker-compose.

-## Core Library
+## Model Library
-The [core library](https://github.com/openzipkin/zipkin/tree/master/zipkin/src/main/java/io/zipkin) requires minimum language level 7.
-While currently only used by the server, we expect this library to be used in native instrumentation as well.
+The [model library](https://github.com/openzipkin/zipkin/tree/master/zipkin-core/src/main/java/io/zipkin) requires minimum language level 6.

-This includes built-in codec for both thrift and json structs.
-Direct dependencies on thrift or moshi (json library) are avoided by minifying and repackaging classes used.
-The result is a 190k jar which won't conflict with any library you use.
+This model library includes the minimum files needed to work with Zipkin: model classes, constants and a thrift span codec.
+All of this is in a 40K jar.

 Ex.
 ```java